Transversal Activities

 Addressed to: first stage researchers.
 Specially recommended for 2nd year PhD students

-The Doctoral School organises, together with the Libraries Service, this course that has a two-fold aim: on the one hand, to provide an overview of different aspects that the PhD Candidates need to take into account in order not to violate third parties’ rights when writing the thesis; and, on the other hand, to explain that they must publish their thesis dissertation in the institutional repository, as stated in the Article 14 Assessment and public dissertation of the doctoral thesis of the Royal Decree 99/2011 of 28th January, which regulates official doctoral studies.
+The School for Doctoral Studies organises, together with the Libraries Service, this course that has a two-fold aim: on the one hand, to provide an overview of different aspects that the PhD Candidates need to take into account in order not to violate third parties’ rights when writing the thesis; and, on the other hand, to explain that they must publish their thesis dissertation in the institutional repository, as stated in the Article 14 Assessment and public dissertation of the doctoral thesis of the Royal Decree 99/2011 of 28th January, which regulates official doctoral studies.
 The course is addressed to early stage researchers.
 Industrial property will not be addressed at this course.

 Contents